MandyHenderson/BizBenchmark/README.md

 **Data Structure for TATQA:**
 - ID: a unique identifier for each instance.
-- Specific Instruction: a detailed instruction for table-based financial question answering task, directing the model to answer based on the provided tabular context.
+- Context: the provided context directing financial question answering task.
 - Question: a specific financial question requiring table interpretation and numerical reasoning, requiring understanding of tabular data structure and relationships between different financial categories and time periods.
 - Answer: precise answers derived from table analysis.